Starter – use this handy chart to help you keep track of your feeding times.

 - Pre-heat the oven.

-- Remove the cling film and bake for 45 minutes until golden brown.
+- Remove the mixing bowl and bake for 35-40 minutes.

 Click this link to find a handy Sourdough Starter Chart which when printed has space for you to enter the day and time that you feed your starter with flour and water and to help monitor progress.